Jessica Hagedorn: Biography

+Awards and fellowships

+Hagedorn's novel Dogeaters earned a 1990 National Book Award nomination and an American Book Award.

-Hagedorn, alongside bell hooks, June Jordan, and seven others won the Lila Wallace-Reader's Digest Fund annual Writer's Awards in 1994 and received $105,000 each.
+Hagedorn, alongside bell hooks, June Jordan, and seven others, won the Lila Wallace-Reader's Digest Fund annual Writer's Awards in 1994 and they received $105,000 each.

 In 2006, Hagedorn was one of the first eight playwrights to receive the Lucille Lortel Foundation fellowship.

-In 2021, Hagedorn was the recipient of the Bret Adams and Paul Reisch Foundation's 2021 Idea Awards for Theatre where she received The Tooth of Time Distinguished Career Award and $20,000.
+In 2021, Hagedorn was the recipient of the Bret Adams and Paul Reisch Foundation's 2021 Idea Awards for Theatre, winning The Tooth of Time Distinguished Career Award and $20,000.
 Hagedorn, in collaboration with Two River Theater, is also working on a musical detailing the rise of Jean and June Millington of Fanny.